Front End Hosting - Advanced provisions a Node.js application with the following environments:

 Install your preferred package using npm:

-$ npm install serve
+$ npm install serveor

-After you build the project (typically into a dist directory), start the production server with the following commands:
+$ npm install http-serverAfter you build the project (typically into a dist directory), start the production server with the following commands:

 serve -s dist

-You can also include these commands in the start script of your package.json
+http-server distYou can also include these commands in the start script of your package.json for easy deployment.

 Ensure that your build output is located in the dist directory (or adjust the path in the commands accordingly).

 Autoscaling is vital to enhance the performance of your application and enable it to handle variable workloads.
 This feature dynamically adjusts the number of active instances of your environment based on its real-time performance metrics.
-The enablement process revolves around integrating the acquia-autoscaling
+The enablement process revolves around integrating the acquia-autoscaling javascript into your project that collects the necessary metrics.

 To implement autoscaling in your application:

-script to the root directory of your project.
+Add the acquia-autoscaling.js script to the root directory of your project.

 // acquia-autoscaling.js

-const { collectDefaultMetrics, Registry } = require('prom-client');
+const { collectDefaultMetrics, Registry } = require("prom-client");

 // Create a new registry to track default metrics